-This conquest, which may be said to have been made without loss of life, is highly creditable to the Maharajah, and his officers who planned and carried it out.
-The effects are, in some respects, likely to be very salutary.
-In the first place, the mere fact of having a force in Gilgit overawes and keeps in check the robber clans of Nagar and Hoonza, who have for years infested the roads between Balti and Ladak on the one side, and Yarkund on the other;-and, latterly, to such an extent, that those roads in their immediate neighbourhoods, though the shortest, have been almost completely closed to anything in the shape of a merchant.
-Keeping possession of Gilgit during the cold weather, when all communication with Kashmir is closed, has always been the most difficult business.
-The Maharajah has however, left nearly 3,000 men in the valley, and, consequently, in future it is to be hoped that they will hold their own, and that the traffic from Skardo direct to Yarkund will again be resumed.
+This conquest, which may be said to have been made without loss of life, is highly creditable to the Maharajah and his officers who planned and carried it out.
+The effects are in some respects likely to be very salutary.
+In the first place, the mere fact of the Maharajah having a force in Gilgit overawes and keeps in check the robberclans of Nagar and Hoonza who have for years infested the roads between Balti and Ladak on the one side, and Yarkand on the other. and latterly to such an extent that those roads in their immediate neighbourhood, though the shortest, have been almost completely closed to anything in the shape of a merchant.
+Keeping possession of Gilgit during the cold weather when all communication with Kashmir is closed, has always been the most difficult business.
+Maharajah has, however, left nearly 3000 men in the valley and consequently in future it is to be hoped that his troops will hold their own and that the traffic from Skardo direct to Yarkand will again be resumed.

-In the second place, this successful expedition has had a very wholesome effect on all the petty tribes lying between Gilgit and the Cabul territories, and, ultimately, may be of assistance in keeping the Swat valley in check,-Swat being still one of the recusant tribes on our north-west frontier.
+In the second place, this successful expedition has had a very wholesome effect on all the petty tribes lying between Gilgit and the Cabul territories, and ultimately will be of assistance in keeping the Swat valley in check.
+Swat being still one of the recusant tribes on our N. W. Frontier.

-At the Durbars of the Maharajah during this season, men from Chitraul, Dheer, Swat, Kholi, Palus, &c., were in attendance, as well as those from Chilas, Nagar, and Hoonza, who have been constant attendants for some years.
+At the durbars of the Maharajah during this season men from Chitraul, Dheer, Swat, Kholi, Palus, &c. were in attendance, as well as from Chilas, Nagar and Hoonza who have been constant attendants for some years.

-At the last durbar held by the Maharajah, Colonel Devi Sing made his salaam, having just returned from the Gilgit expedition.
-Some of the Yasseen men were introduced at the same time.
-One long brass gun, of about 3 lbs. bore, accompanied the Colonel, his sepoys having taken it from the Goraman's son.
-This gun seemed to be well cast, and had a Persian inscription on it, to the effect that it was made in Budakshan, or had belonged to that place.
-Among the minor results of the expedition was a great influx of presents to the Maharajah, from all the chiefs between Gilgit and Kafiristan.
-Perhaps the most valuable in the eyes of the Curator of the Asiatic Society's Museum, would have been a splendid live male specimen of the Markhor, the greatest prize of Himalayan sportsmen.
-This animal was introduced into the full durbar, guided by four men with guy ropes.
-It was really a handsome animal, of a light fawn color, with a capital pair of horns, and a fine long beard.
-The top of the Markhor's head was, perhaps, $5\frac{1}{2}$ feet from the ground, the horns towering up above all the men in attendance.
+At the last durbar held by the Maharajah, Colonel Devi Singh made his salam, having just returned from the Gilgit expedition.
+Some of the Yassín men were introduced at the same time.
+One long brass gun of about 3 lbs. bore accompanied the Colonel, his sepoys having taken it from the Goramán's son.
+This gun seemed to be well cast and had a Persian inscription on it to the effect that it was made in Bádákshán, or had belonged to that place.

+Among the minor results of the expedition was a great influx of presents to the Maharajah from all the chiefs between Gilgit and Kafiristan.
+Perhaps the most valuable in the eyes of the curator of the Asiatic Society's Museum would have been a splendid live male specimen of the Markhor, the greatest prize of Himalayan sportsmen.
+This animal was introduced into the full durbar guided by four men with guy ropes.
+It was really a handsome animal, of a light fawn colour, in good condition, with a capital pair of horns and a fine long beard.
+The top of the Markhor's head was perhaps $5\frac{1}{2}$ feet from the ground, the horns towering up above all the men in attendance.
 The keepers of this animal evidently held him in the greatest respect, though he had been a captive for at least two months.
-This Markhor was a present from the chiefs of Kholi, Palus, on the Indus.
+He was a present from the chiefs of Koli-Palus on the Indus.

-The Chilasses sent in some very fine half domesticated goats, a part of which the Maharajah distributed amongst the European visitors to Kashmir.
-One of these goats, now in my possession, has a very fine pair of horns of the Markhor kind.
+The Chilassies sent in some very fine half domesticated goats, a part of which the Maharajah distributed amongst the European visitors to Kashmir.
+One of these goats now in my possession has a very fine pair of horns of the Markhor kind.